anzusystems/common-admin/docs/editor/nodes/embed-weather/index.md

 # embedWeather

 ## Features
-- User can insert locationId by putting it into input
+- user can insert locationId by putting it into input
-- User filter for existing location inside filterable dialog
+- user can select location using search input

 ## Node schema